KSylwander/DOHexKeyboard/README.md

 ## Introduction

 BlippitKit provides functionality that enables an app to interact with a Blippit app terminal.
-The SDK currently supports the following interaction modes:
+The SDK supports sending a payload (e.g. phone number) to the cash register directly over the app terminal.

-1. `BlippitMode.payerId(_:)`: Allows sending a payer ID (e.g. phone number) to the cash register directly over the app terminal.
 This allows payments where the payment service integration is provided by the cash register itself.

 ## System Requirements